-The talk is about the application of model checking to the analysis of cryptographic security protocols.
-As a step towards that, I will start with a proposal for how to represent knowledge of large numbers in Kripke models, and I will use this representation to model a protocol for secret key distribution over an insecure network in DEL.
+The talk is about the application of DEL model checking to the analysis of cryptographic security protocols.
+As a step towards that, I will analyze the question of the title.
+I will make a proposal for how to represent knowledge of large numbers in Kripke models, and I will use this representation to model a protocol for secret key distribution over an insecure network in DEL.
+In the conclusion, I will make a connection with epistemic planning.